TradeIdeasPhilip/jpeg/README.md

 - Take the average value of each pixel in the image.
   - This will (probably) not be an integer.
   - Send this value to the next layer.
 (Quantizing and entropy encoding.)
+  - Subtract the average pixel value from the value of each individual pixel.
 - Now consider the next layer of the tree.
-  - Subtract the average value (computed above) from the value of each pixel.
   - Split the resulting image into four-ish equal-ish pieces.
   - Recursively call this algorithm on the first three pieces.
 - Process the fourth piece in almost the same way.